alexdotrud/jungles-story/README.md

 All the content provided on this website is fictional and created for demonstration purposes only.
 - #### Images:

-1. Picture from Home Page are from- (https://pixabay.com/).
+1. Picture for the background- Pixabay (https://pixabay.com/).
-2. Pictures from Gallery Page and picture from Sign Up Page are from - (https://www.pexels.com/).
-3. Logo was created on - (https://www.designevo.com/logo-maker/).
+2. Logo was created on - Adobe Express Logo Maker  (https://new.express.adobe.com/).
+3. Character Images - Generated with ChatGPT image generation (https://chat.openai.com/).
+4. Other Illustrations for the Story - Created using MidJourney (https://www.midjourney.com/imagine).

 ### Media
 1. **Fonts**: The website uses the Delius Swash Caps font, available from Google Fonts.
 2. **Icons**: Icons used in the site were sourced from FontAwesome (https://fontawesome.com/).
+3. **Sounds**: Sounds are downloaded from (https://pixabay.com/sound-effects/).

 ### Other tools:
+1. **W3Schools**: Used for reference and tutorials on HTML, CSS, JavaScript, and more (https://www.w3schools.com/).
-1. **Stack Overflow**: Used for troubleshooting and seeking solutions to development challenges (https://stackoverflow.com/).
+2. **Stack Overflow**: Used for troubleshooting and seeking solutions to development challenges (https://stackoverflow.com/).
-2. **CodeWithAnbu**: Resource for learning and improving web development techniques (https://codewithanbu.com/).
+3. **CodeWithAnbu**: Resource for learning and improving web development techniques (https://codewithanbu.com/).
-3. **W3Schools**: Used for reference and tutorials on HTML, CSS, JavaScript, and more (https://www.w3schools.com/).
 4. **Chrome DevTools Lighthouse**: Used to test and improve web performance (https://developer.chrome.com/docs/lighthouse/performance/).
-5. **ExpertBeacon**: Helped in learning how to optimize Google Fonts loading for better performance (https://expertbeacon.com/the-ultimate-guide-to-preloading-google-fonts-for-optimal-web-performance/).
+5. **ExpertBeacon**: Helped in learning how to optimize Google Fonts loading for better performance (https://expertbeacon.com/the-ultimate-guide-to-preloading-google-fonts-for-optimal-web-performance/)
+6. **ExpertBeacon**: Helped with understanding how to manage JSON files in JavaScript (https://expertbeacon.com/how-to-read-a-json-file-in-javascript-reading-json-in-js/)
-6. **Schemecolor**: Used to create color scheme (https://www.schemecolor.com/).
+7. **Schemecolor**: Used to create a color scheme (https://www.schemecolor.com/)
+8. **Coolors**: Used to generate a project color palette (https://coolors.co/29339b-74a4bc-b6d6cc-f1fec6-ff3a20)
+9. **W3Schools CSS Gradient Guide**: Used for styling gradients (https://www.w3schools.com/css/css3_gradients.asp)
+10. **YouTube Typing Effect Tutorial**: Followed to implement the typewriter effect (https://www.youtube.com/watch?v=MiTJnYHX3iA)
+11. **YouTube Modal Popup Tutorial**: Used to create modals (https://www.youtube.com/watch?v=r_PL0K2fGkY)
+12. **Alchemy Dev Blog**: Used to learn how to restrict input fields to only letters and/or numbers (https://alessiopuppialchemy.com/2025/04/01/how-to-allow-only-numbers-or-letters-in-input-fields/)
+13. **YouTube Game Buttons Tutorial:** Helped implement game choice buttons (https://www.youtube.com/watch?v=rjLHje_SkE4)
+14. **YouTube Quiz Modal Tutorial:** Used to build a quiz-like modal interface (https://www.youtube.com/watch?v=HFaxylC7bUc)
+15. **YouTube Simple JavaScript Game Tutorial:** Provided guidance on creating a JS-based interactive game (https://www.youtube.com/watch?v=EerdGm-ehJQ)
-7. **Code Institute**: Used for learning web development techniques and improving skills through the full stack developer program (https://www.codeinstitute.net/).
+16. **Code Institute**: Used for learning web development techniques and improving skills through the full stack developer program (https://www.codeinstitute.net/)